Martino Martini: Early years

 Martini was born in Trento, in the Bishopric of Trent, Holy Roman Empire.
 After finishing high school in Trento in 1631, he joined the Society of Jesus, continuing his studies of classical literature and philosophy at the Roman College in Rome (1634–1637).
 However, his main interest was astronomy and mathematics, which he studied under the supervision of Athanasius Kircher.
 His request to undertake missionary work in China was eventually approved by Mutius Vitelleschi, the then Superior General of the Jesuits.
-He pursued his theological studies in Portugal (1637–1639) on his way to China, where he was ordained priest (1639, in Lisbon).
+He pursued his theological studies in Portugal (1637–1639), where he was ordained priest (1639, in Lisbon).

 In the Chinese Empire

 He set out for China in 1640 and arrived in Portuguese Macau in 1642 where he studied Chinese for some time.
 In 1643 he crossed the border and settled in Hangzhou, Zhejiang Province, from where he did much travelling in order to gather scientific information, especially on the geography of the Chinese empire: he visited several provinces, as well as Peking and the Great Wall.
 He made great use of his talents as missionary, scholar, writer and superior.

 Soon after Martini's arrival to China, the Ming capital Beijing fell to Li Zicheng's rebels (April 1644) and then to the Qing dynasty, and the last legitimate Ming emperor, the Chongzhen Emperor, hanged himself.
 Down in Zhenjiang, Martini continued working with the short-lived regime of Zhu Yujian, Prince of Tang, who set himself up as the (Southern) Ming Longwu Emperor.
 Soon enough, the Qing troops reached Zhejiang.
 According to Martini's report (which appeared in some editions of his De bello tartarico), the Jesuit was able to switch his allegiance to China's new masters in an easy but bold, way.
 When Wenzhou, in southern Zhejiang, where Martini happened to be on a mission for Zhu Yujian, was besieged by the Qing and was about to fall, the Jesuit decorated the house where he was staying with a large red poster with seven characters saying, "Here lives a doctor of the divine Law who has come from the Great West".
 Under the poster he set up tables with European books, astronomical instruments, etc., surrounding an altar with an image of Jesus.
 When the Qing troops arrived, their commander was sufficiently impressed with the display to approach Martini politely and ask if he wished to switch his loyalty to the new Qing Dynasty.
 Martini agreed and had his head shaved in the Manchu way, and his Chinese dress and hat were replaced with Qing-style ones.
 The Qing then allowed him to return to his Hangzhou church and provided him and the Hangzhou Christian community with the necessary protection.